-Local Rule 7-3 requires counsel to engage in a prefiling conference "to discuss thoroughly, preferably in person, the substance of the contemplated motion and any potential resolution."
-The court takes this rule seriously, and counsel shall discharge their obligations under Local Rule 7-3 in good faith.
+The court takes this rule seriously; counsel shall discharge their obligations under Local Rule 7-3 in good faith.
 The purpose of the Local Rule 7-3 prefiling conference is twofold: first, it facilitates possible informal resolution of an issue without court intervention; second, it enables the parties to brief the remaining disputes in a thoughtful, concise and useful manner.
-If a motion is still necessary after a good faith prefiling conference, counsel should have sufficiently discussed the issues so that the briefing will be directed to those substantive issues that require resolution by the court.
+Counsel should have sufficiently discussed the issues so that the briefing will be directed to those substantive issues that require resolution by the court.
 Minor procedural or other non-substantive matters should be resolved by counsel during the course of the conference.

 - a.
-All Local Rule 7-3 conferences shall take place via a communication method that, at a minimum, allows all parties to be in realtime communication.
-In other words, letters and e-mail are insufficient to satisfy the prefiling conference requirements of Local Rule 7-3. - b.
-Notwithstanding Local Rule 16-12(c), the parties in cases in which a party is appearing pro se are required to meet and confer in compliance with Local Rule 7-3 unless the pro se party is incarcerated. - c.
-Notwithstanding the exception for preliminary injunction motions in Local Rule 7-3, counsel contemplating a preliminary injunction motion are required to meet and confer, in substantive compliance with Local Rule 7-3, at least five (5) days prior to the filing of such a motion.

-3. Length and Format of Motion Papers.
+Unless otherwise ordered or when a pro se party is incarcerated, the parties, including those appearing pro se, are required to meet and confer in compliance with Local Rule 7-3. - b.
+Notwithstanding the exception for preliminary injunction motions in Local Rule 7-3, counsel contemplating a preliminary injunction motion are required to meet and confer, in substantive compliance with Local Rule 7-3, at least five (5) days prior to the filing of such a motion. - 3.
+Length and Format of Motion Papers.

-Local Rule 11-6 limits all memoranda of points and authorities to "25 pages in length, excluding indices and exhibits, unless permitted by order of the judge."
-Leave to exceed the page limitation will be granted only in extraordinary circumstances where counsel make an adequate showing of specific facts in support of an application to exceed the page limitation.
+Local Rule 11-6.1 limits all memoranda of points and authorities to "7,000 words, including headings, footnotes, and quotations but excluding the caption, the table of contents, the table of authorities, the signature block, the certification required by L.R.
+11-6.2, and any indices and exhibits."
+An application for leave to exceed the word limitation will be granted only in extraordinary circumstances; the requesting party must provide specific facts supporting their request.
 Any supplemental briefs filed without prior leave of court will be stricken.

 If documentary evidence in support of or in opposition to a motion exceeds 50 pages, the evidence must be separately bound and tabbed and include an index.
 If such evidence exceeds 300 pages, the documents shall be placed in a three-ring binder, with an index and with each item of evidence separated by a tab divider on the right side.
-In addition, counsel shall provide an electronic copy (i.e., cd, dvd, or flash drive) of the documents in a single, OCR-scanned, .pdf file with each item of evidence separated by labeled bookmarks.
+In addition, counsel shall provide a flash drive of the documents in a single, OCR-scanned, .pdf file with each item of evidence separated by labeled bookmarks.
 Counsel shall ensure that all documents are legible.